 Have all ingredients and tools assembled and within easy reach of the stove.
 The use of metal spoons and measuring utensils is recommended.
 Line with foil and lightly spray cookie sheet/jelly roll pan*.
 If using molds, lightly spray cavities of clean, dry candy molds with cooking spray (we recommend PAM).
 Insert sucker sticks.
 (If using two-piece plastic or aluminum molds, insert sticks after candy has been poured into molds.)
 If using molds, you may also want to spray a piece of aluminum foil with cooking spray.
 If after pouring the candy into the molds you have excess candy, you can pour it onto the foil.

-1. In a 2-quart kettle or large saucepan, mix together sugar, corn syrup and water.
+1. In a heavy bottom 2-quart kettle or large saucepan, mix together sugar, corn syrup and water.
 Stir over medium heat until sugar dissolves.

 2. Insert candy thermometer if using, making certain it does not touch the bottom of the pan.
 Bring mixture to a boil without stirring.